 The Rotterdam artist followed with the plan to reconstruct a classic car Melle Smets (1975) and sociologist Joost van Onna (1976) the trail of discarded Western car parts.
 As a result, they eventually ended up in Ghana, in the Suame Magazine district.
 In that car district, the scrap metal is processed and traded by such 200.000 highly specialized technicians in 12.000 informal workshops.
 Smets and Onna decided to turn this track around 180 degrees: together with local engineers they started to produce the first car ever to be exported from Suame Magazine to the West.
 After even the king of Ghana had seen it with his own eyes, it was clear to the Ghanaian media: these benefactors are going to provide Ghana with a car industry.

-In 2012 and in 2015, Melle Smets received contributions for parts of this project in the context of the R&D scheme.
+In 2012 and 2015, Melle Smets received contributions under the R&D scheme for parts of this project.
 Monica Verhoek interviewed him about this.

 Discarded cars go to Africa, but what happens if you work against the current?
 If you bring a car from Ghana back to the West.
 Visual artist Melle Smets built a car in Ghana and took it to the Netherlands.